 7. Interaction of environmental air at lower midlevels of the storm with deep hook in lower parts of storm is associated with the development of the Rear Flank Downdraft (RFD).

-9. If low level shear (in 0-1 km layer; measured in a number of ways) is sufficient, interaction of RFD with updraft is associated with Tornado Vortex Signature— (TVS) on radar and eventually the development of a tornado IF the RFD is as warm or warmer than the updraft.
+9. If low level shear (in 0-1 km layer; measured in a number of ways) is sufficient (measured as shear 15-20 knots or greater; measured as storm relative helicity of 100 m2 s-2) interaction of RFD with updraft is associated with Tornado Vortex Signature— (TVS) on radar and eventually the development of a tornado IF the RFD is as warm or warmer than the updraft.
 (Supercells that have cold RFDs generally do not produce tornadoes)

 (Note: If Steps 1 through 9 occur, but LCLs/LFCs are higher than about 1000 feet AGL, tornadoes will not occur, despite the impressive hooks that show up in reflectivity radar information).

 If the process is interrupted at any stage, Steps 8 and 9 may never occur.
 Examples:

 · Outflow from neighboring thunderstorm ingested into the updraft.

 · Low level vertical shear is favorable for supercell tornado development but deeper shear (measured by Sfc-500 mb Shear Vector) not quite right.

 · Low level vertical shear is too weak even though deeper shear is favorable.

 a.
 Deep layer shear not quite right, so that some precipitation falls into the updraft area of the storm (outflow dominated supercell).